 - Loss on ignition (LOI): offered to farmers and homeowners

 - Total C/N analyzer via Elementar Vario Max Cube: offered to researchers

 Plant Tissue Analysis

-Plant tissue analysis provides a more accurate estimation of essential nutrient concentrations vs. soil analysis.
-Analysis includes total nitrogen (N), phosphorous (P), potassium (K), Calcium (Ca), Magnesium (Mg), Copper (Cu), Zinc (Zn), Manganese (Mn), Iron (Fe), and Boron (B).
-Sulfur (S) is available upon request.
+Plant tissue analysis is appropriate for situations where an elemental deficiency is suspected.
+It provides a more accurate estimation of essential nutrient concentrations than soil analysis.
+Analysis includes total nitrogen (N), phosphorus (P), potassium (K), calcium (Ca), magnesium (Mg), copper (Cu), zinc (Zn), manganese (Mn), iron (Fe), sulfur (S), and boron (B).

 Don’t see a service you need?

-For plant diseases/nematodes, please see the Plant Disease and Nematode Diagnostic Services website.
+For plant diseases/nematodes, please see the Plant Disease and Nematode Diagnostic Services page.

-For fertilizer, pesticide, or forage analysis, please see the Mississippi State Chemical Laboratory website.
+For fertilizer, pesticide, or forage analysis (where protein content, etc., is desired), please contact the Mississippi State Chemical Laboratory.

 Autumn is officially here!
 It’s not hard to love this time of year.
 Temperatures are cooling, leaves are changing, and there will be more branches than foliage soon.
 It’s hard not to love this time of year!
 As we close out this calendar year, it’s easy to convince yourself there’s not much to do in the yard.
 Take a break, but also take time to check off these tasks